Noise as a Boolean algebra of $\sigma$-fields: The difficult part of Theorem The difficult part of Theorem 1.5

-\begin{example} Let $B$ correspond to a noise over $\R$ (see Sect.~\ref{1f}), and assume that the noise is classical, which is equivalent to classicality of $B$ (as defined by Def.~\ref{1a3}); it is also equivalent to existence of L\'evy processes whose increments generate the noise.
-Assume that the noise is not trivial, that is, $ 1_B \ne 0_B $.
+\begin{example} Let $B$ correspond to a noise over $\R$ (see Section~\ref{1f}), and assume that the noise is classical, which is equivalent to classicality of $B$ (as defined by Definition \ref{1a3}); it is also equivalent to existence of L\'evy processes whose increments generate the noise.
+Assume that the noise is not trivial, that is, $ 1_B \ne0_B $.
 Then $B$ as a Boolean algebra is isomorphic to the Boolean algebra of all finite unions of intervals (on $\R$) modulo finite sets.
-Up to isomorphism we may treat $ (S,\Si,\M) $ as the space of all finite subsets of $\R$; a measure $\mu$ on $S$ belongs to $\M$ iff $\mu$ is equivalent (that is, mutually absolutely continuous) to the (symmetrized) \dimensional{n} Lebesgue measure on the subset $ S_n \subset S $ of all $n$-point sets, for every $ n = 0,1,2,\dots $; for $n=0$ it means an atom: $ \mu(\{\emptyset\}) > 0 $.
+Up to isomorphism we may treat $ (S,\Si,\M) $ as the space of all finite subsets of $\R$; a measure $\mu$ on $S$ belongs to $\M$ if and only if $\mu$ is equivalent (i.e., mutually absolutely continuous) to the (symmetrized) $n$-dimensional Lebesgue measure on the subset $ S_n \subset S $ of all $n$-point sets, for every $ n = 0,1,2,\ldots$; for $n=0$ it means an atom: $ \mu(\{\varnothing\}) > 0 $.
 As before, $ S_x $ consists of all $ s \in S $ such that $ s \subset x $; but now $S$ and $B$ are quite different collections of sets.
-See also \cite[Example 9b9]{Ts04}.
+See also \cite{Ts04}, Example 9b9.

 In contrast, for a black noise the elements of $S$ may be thought of as some perfect compact subsets of $\R$ (including the empty set), of Lebesgue measure zero.
-And if a noise is neither classical nor black then all finite sets belong to $S$, but also some infinite compact sets of Lebesgue measure zero belong to $S$.
+And if a noise is neither classical nor black, then all finite sets belong to $S$, but also some infinite compact sets of Lebesgue measure zero belong to $S$.
 These may be countable or not, depending on the noise.
-See also \cite[Sect.~9b, 9c]{Ts04}. \end{example}
+See also \cite{Ts04}, Sections~9b, 9c. \end{example}